Machine Learning for Retail Sales Forecasting — Feature Engineering

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.

-If you’re looking for tailored consulting solutions to optimize your supply chain and meet sustainability goals, feel free to contact me.
+If you’re looking for tailored consulting solutions to optimise your supply chain and meet sustainability goals, feel free to contact me.